xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 above (6.2.4), or some other interface
 6.3.4 The context assistance interface must be integrated into the Xtext editor
 described

+6.4 Find declarations and find references (AE8, AE9)

+6.4.1 A mapper mechanism must be introduced to map OAL identifiers to xtUML model elements.
+6.4.2 Code must be written to invoke `handleOpen` for the appropriate view.

 ### 7. Acceptance Test